ftkzgc8qr8-beep/temp/README.md

 # temp
-a temp temp dir for writing code in mimis lounge.
+a temp temp dir for writing code: @ Mimi's Cafe